This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Fat Options: While traditional tortillas often use lard, this recipe is versatile enough to work well with butter, oil, or lard.
-Add oil in the step where you mix in the water, and for lard or butter, incorporate it with the dry ingredients.
+• Fat Options: This easy tortilla recipe works with butter, oil, or lard.
+Add oil with the water, and for butter or lard, mix it into the dry ingredients.

 Serving Suggestions

-• Pinwheels: Spread your choice of hummus, peanut butter and jelly, or seasoned cream cheese and veggies.
-Roll tightly and slice into bite-sized pieces.
+• Pinwheels: Spread with hummus, cream cheese, or peanut butter and jelly, roll up tightly, and slice into bite-sized snacks.

-• Spinach Turkey Wrap: Use the tortillas to wrap up some lean turkey, fresh spinach, and your favorite sauce.
+• Turkey Wrap: Wrap up lean turkey, fresh spinach, and ranch dressing for a quick lunch.

-• Beef Enchiladas: Swap out corn tortillas and use these flour tortillas for a quick and easy enchilada dish.
+• Beef Enchiladas: Use these tortillas in place of corn tortillas for a simple, flavorful enchilada dish.

-• Tacos: Make ground beef tacos, chicken tacos, shrimp tacos, or fish tacos and top with your favorite taco fixings.
+• Tacos: Use these tortillas to make beef tacos, chicken tacos, shrimp tacos, or fish tacos, and top with your favorite taco fixings.

-• Breakfast Burritos: Make mornings a breeze with make-ahead breakfast burritos filled with eggs, black beans, onions, and garlic.
+• Breakfast Burritos: Stuff with eggs, black beans, onions, and garlic for a make-ahead breakfast.

-• Taco Casserole: Layer ground beef, cheese, and salsa between tortillas for a hearty casserole.
+• Taco Casserole: Layer tortillas with ground beef, cheese, and salsa for a hearty baked dish.

 Frequently Asked Questions